£10,000 - £19,070 Price range

 Some critics recommend the softer suspension setup if you’re not too bothered with driving dynamics, as it offered better ride quality over the Sport setup.
 There have been comments about wind noise becoming intrusive at higher speeds.

 There are six engines available for the Ibiza ST – three petrols and three diesels – with the smallest of each fuel type being available with an “Ecomotive” pack to improve efficiency and fuel economy.

 Critics were impressed with the usable nature of the engines, though did have some grumbles with their unrefined nature at town speeds.
 The pick of the petrols is the 1.2 TSI, which is smooth and economical, with a respectable turn of speed.
 It is possible to pair it up with the VW Group seven-speed dual-clutch automatic gearbox, which is commended for it’s usability and efficiency.

-Testers also reckoned that the larger engines, in particular the 1.6 TDI, were the more advisable choice, as they were more usable in day-to-day circumstances than the smaller power plants.
+Testers also reckoned that the larger engines, in particular the 1.6 TDI, were the more advisable choice, as they were more usable in day-to-day circumstances than the smaller units.

 No matter what size the estate car may be, it’s very rare for the “diamond of the range” to be equipped with a tiny petrol engine.
 However, that certainly seems to be the case with the SEAT Ibiza ST, with most of the critics having plenty of praise for the puny powerplant.

 The other available petrol may have an extra 200cc, but the smaller size of the 1.2 brings with it better fuel economy – in Ecomotive trim, which includes a stop/start system among other things, up to 55 mpg is possible, but the turbocharger makes it nearly 20 bhp better off than the comparatively lethargic 1.4.
 There’s also plenty of torque in the lower rev bands, and the 1.2 is perfectly happy higher up the scale should you be in the mood for “enthusiastic driving”.